tsuru/tsuru-deb/README.markdown

 	% make cowbuilder_create

-It will create all releases environments supported by tsuru team.
+It will create all ubuntu releases environments supported by Tsuru team.
 After that, to build all packages just run:

 	% make cowbuilder_build

 ####Uploading packages

-To sign and upload packages to you own PPA, just use:
+To sign and upload packages to your own PPA, just use:

 	% PPA="tsuru/ppa" make upload